LJP725/identification-free-control-sim/README.md

   </tr>
 </table>

-**State evolution (projection view for intuition):** The black polyhedron depicts the projection of the computed CIS; colored curves are trajectories initialized at its vertices.
+**(2) State evolution in the (v, psi, r) subspace (projection view for intuition)**
+The black polyhedron depicts the projection of the computed CIS; colored curves are trajectories initialized at its vertices.

 <table align="center">
   <tr>